manubot/manubot/README.md

                         GPT3CompletionModel.
 It can be any subclass of manubot_ai_editor.models.ManuscriptRevisionModel --model-kwargs key=value [key=value ...]
-                        Keyword arguments for the revision model
-                        (--model-type), with format key=value.
+                        Keyword arguments for the revision model (--model- type), with format key=value.
   --log-level {DEBUG,INFO,WARNING,ERROR,CRITICAL}
                         Set the logging level for stderr logging
 ```